nestauk/dap_tutorials/metaflow/README.md

 #### 📦 Python packages to be installed
 As you can also see in the flow above, we are pip installing `flow_requirements.txt`.
 This is a workaround to install any dependencies that are not installed by default in the AWS Batch environment.
 Note that this specific line will run at every step and you can then import the necessary packages at every step (instead of importing them at the top of the script, as we usually do).
+In fact, anything above the `class` definition will run at every step.

 #### 📁 Importing configs & util files into the flow and saving metadata to S3
 All configuration and utility files you might need to import need to be in the same directory as your flow script.
 Additionally, make sure change `package-suffixes` when running your code to account for the different types of files being imported by your Metaflow script.